Migrant parents could face fateful choice: Be separated from their children or stay together in jail

 Most important, it would dramatically shift the nature of the decision about whether to separate children from their families at the border.
-Instead of it being up to the government, as it is now, it would be up to the migrant parents themselves.
+Instead of it being up to the government, as it is now, it would be up to the migrant parents.

 The parents of 545 children separated at the border still haven’t been found.
 The pandemic isn’t helping.

-Judge Dolly Gee, who oversees the legal case dating back to 1997 known as the Flores Settlement Agreement, told the government and the attorneys who represent migrant children to hammer out the framework for advising parents of their rights, as well as the procedures for implementing the binary choice model.
+Judge Dolly Gee, who oversees the legal case dating to 1997, known as the Flores Settlement Agreement, told the government and the attorneys who represent migrant children to hammer out the framework for advising parents of their rights, as well as the procedures for implementing the binary-choice model.

 “It’s incumbent on both sides to come up with procedures that are appropriate and thoughtful and effectuate the rights contained in the agreement that doesn’t cause children to be lost,” Gee said.

-Gee cited reports this week that attorneys and rights groups have been unable to contact 545 parents who the Trump administration separated from their children.
-Attorneys for the Justice Department disputed claims that the children were “lost” — they said the children were placed with legal guardians in the United States and in many cases parents have not wanted to claim the children for fear that they would be removed from the country.
+Gee cited reports this week that attorneys and rights groups have been unable to contact the parents of 545 minors whom the Trump administration separated from their families.
+Attorneys for the Justice Department disputed claims that the children were “lost” — they said that the children were placed with legal guardians in the United States and that in many cases parents have not wanted to claim the children, for fear that they would be removed from the country.
 The government also said the coronavirus pandemic has hampered efforts to locate the families.

-Gee said her concern about the binary choice model is that the government might fail to properly vet sponsors and could lose track of children who go to designated caregivers.
+Gee said her concern about the binary-choice model is that the government might fail to properly vet sponsors and could lose track of children who go to designated caregivers.

 “I don’t want some bureaucratic snafu requiring another large effort to put children back in touch with their parents,” Gee said during a virtual hearing Friday in the case, which is in the U.S. District Court for the Central District of California.
 “I don’t want to be party to a system that will engender that type of disorganization.”

-The idea of a binary choice model circulated widely in the aftermath of the “Zero Tolerance” prosecution model that the Trump administration used to separate thousands of children from their parents.
-Democratic lawmakers have opposed such a model, but attorneys say the Flores Settlement grants minors the right to a quick release from immigration detention, but does not afford their parents the same right.
+The idea of a binary-choice model circulated widely in the aftermath of the “zero tolerance” policy the Trump administration used to separate thousands of children from their parents.
+Democratic lawmakers have opposed such a model, but attorneys say that while the Flores settlement grants minors the right to a quick release from immigration detention, it does not afford their parents the same right.

-The Trump administration has been trying to terminate the Flores Settlement in favor of keeping families detained together until courts decide whether they have a valid legal claim or should be deported.
+The Trump administration has been trying to terminate the Flores settlement in favor of keeping families detained together until courts decide whether they have a valid legal claim or should be deported.
 That process currently takes several months, or longer, but the government also has proposed fast-tracking the process to reduce the amount of time families are in detention.

-In a statement Friday, the Department of Justice said that it opposes what it called “the family separation requirements” in the binary choice model Gee has ordered.
-The government “intends to maintain family unity to the greatest extent practicable.”
+In a statement Friday, the Justice Department said it opposes what it called “the family separation requirements” in the binary-choice model Gee has ordered.
+The government “intends to maintain family unity to the greatest extent practicable,” it said.

-Gee said that claim was “ironic, to say least,” noting that the Trump administration previously “had a policy to involuntarily separate families,” referring to the government breaking up nearly 3,000 families during a six-week span in 2018.
+Gee said that claim was “ironic, to say the least,” noting that the Trump administration previously “had a policy to involuntarily separate families,” referring to the government breaking up nearly 3,000 families during a six-week span in 2018.

 Carlos Holguin, one of the attorneys for the plaintiffs, said the government “should consider releasing families as a whole, but what the government has wanted to do is decide for families.”